dylang/grunt-notify/README.md

 Run `grunt` to lint and run the tests.

 ## Terminal Notifier
-To use the native notification system OSX requires packages to be signed and compiled using their platform and tools.
+Apple does not provide an API to the OS X Notification Center that Node can access.
+Only code written in Objective C and signed in XCode can use it.
-This is not very friendly for Node users so we are using the tiny signed native application [Terminal Notifer](https://github.com/alloy/terminal-notifier) from [Eloy Durán](https://github.com/alloy).
+This is not very friendly for Node users so we are using the tiny signed MIT-licensed native application [Terminal Notifer](https://github.com/alloy/terminal-notifier) from [Eloy Durán](https://github.com/alloy).
-We're stuck with the default icon for now, if anybody knows how it would be nice if we could use the Grunt logo or something custom instead.
+I've changed the default icon which is owned by Apple to the Grunt logo.

 ## Doodle or Die
 This project was created for and is used by the free game I co-created for Node Knockout called [Doodle or Die](http://doodleOrDie.com).
 Please give it a try, we think you will enjoy it!

 ## Release History